google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

    image from the previous step.
 The fuzzer builder image builds the fuzzer sets up anything the fuzzer needs to build the benchmark (such as `FUZZER_LIB`).

 1. The benchmark builder image is built.
+This image is defined by `docker/benchmark-builder/Dockerfile`.
 This inherits from the fuzzer builder image.
 This is the first image in this build process that is defined by the main FuzzBench code (e.g. not fuzzers, benchmarks, or OSS-Fuzz).
 Its first function is to copy the FuzzBench code and install packages needed to run